Dv5n/NanoShell/CONTRIBUTING.md

 follow the example plugin `ExamplePlugin.c` located in `plugins/` or modify it to say something else.

-I will try my best to make plugins as simple to create and modify as possible!
+I will do my best to make plugins as simple to create and modify as possible!

 If you encounter any errors or questions, open an issue, and I will try to help you!